MaayanLab/datacrossways/README.md

     - Assuming the database was generated in `us-east-1`, go to https://s3.console.aws.amazon.com/s3/buckets?region=us-east-1
     - Search for `dxw` and select `<project_name>-dxw-vault`
     - First select `Empty` and then `Delete`
+ - Security group
+    -  Assuming the database was generated in `us-east-1`, go to https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#SecurityGroups
+    -  Search for `<project_name>` and select `<project_name>-dxw`
+    -  Under actions select `Delete security groups`
+    -  The security group can only be deleted once the RDS instance is completely shut down.
+This process can take more than a minute.

 ## Local deployment
 The `backend API` and `React fronend` can be deployed on a local computer, mainly for development purposes.
 They still require the AWS resources like the `database` and `S3 bucket` configuration.
 The setup is described in details [here](#aws-resource-configuration).